- Submit a completed JSCC admission application.

 - History of virus diagnosed by a healthcare provider (physician, advanced practice nurse, physicians assistant) to whom the illness is described, or a positive blood test (titer) showing immunity to varicella.

 - Documentation of 2 vaccine doses given at least 28 days apart (excluding doses given earlier than 4 days before the first birthday).

 - Academically gifted - must be in grades 9-12 in high school.
 Must have 3.2 GPA and approved by the high school.

-- Must have 19 composite on ACT or PLAN in subject area
+- Passing score on ACT/PLAN or confirmation test in subject area

 - Joint enrollment-earn only college credit